Poland's World Cup 2022 Standings

-Poland are somewhat hard to predict leading into their first World Cup in twelve years.
+Poland is somewhat hard to predict leading into their first World Cup in twelve years.
 While the FIFA rankings suggest that the Europeans are ranked seventh in the world, it's hard to see how they have risen so high.
-Yes, they topped their qualification group leading up to the 2018 tournament, however their group contained just one team in the top forty nations.
-They were defeated 4-0 by Denmark in a qualifier in September, and also lost to Mexico in November.
+Yes, they topped their qualification group leading up to the 2018 tournament.
+However, their group contained just one team in the top forty nations.
+They were defeated 4-0 by Denmark in a qualifier in September and also lost to Mexico in November.

 Robert Lewandowski (Striker)

 There's one damning statistic that proves how important Robert Lewandowski is to the Polish national team.
 The centre forward was the top-scorer in UEFA qualifying with sixteen goals, more than the rest of his team combined (Poland scored 28 in total).
 To put this in perspective, nobody from Belgium, Germany or Spain came within five goals of him despite their nations recording 43, 43 and 36 goals respectively.

 Lewandowski is one of the few out and out strikers in the world at the moment that rivals Harry Kane for sheer ruthlessness in front of goal.
 His senior club career boasts 234 goals from 361 appearances, and at the time of writing, he had scored 92 from 113 for Bayern Munich.
 He is already the nation's all-time greatest goal scorer and shows no sign of slowing down.